 Harford, Tim.
 2018.
 Messy: How To Be Creative and Resilient in a Tidy-Minded World.
 Abacus.

 This book is actually not about writing, but about the importance of keeping an open mind.
 For technical writers, it best relates to our continuous need to know our audience in order to not fall victim of cognitive bias.
-The book contains many examples of times where people have benefited greatly from veering off the beaten path.
+The book contains many examples of times where people have benefited greatly from going off the beaten path.

 Winchester, Simon.
 2010.
 The Surgeon of Crowthorne.
 London: Penguin UK.